mreider/mr-grumpy-pants/content/posts/h20no.md

 ****

-Another year slipped by like a [Northern Pike](https://www.donauauen.at/wissen/natur-wissenschaft/fauna/hecht-esox-lucius) headed downstream.
+Another year slipped by like a [Northern Pike](https://youtu.be/uWMSpt7CLkU?si=HhGcMCj-H416Ddiw) headed down the danube.
 A lot of things happened.
 Too many to review.

 Today I'll write, [again](/posts/wasser-acqua-voda/), about water.